MacareuxDigital/md_content_importer/README.md

 #### 2. Set up selectors

 After creating a batch, you can set up selectors to extract contents from the source page.
-Composer form items is listed, you can add selectors by clicking on "Set Selector" button.
+Composer form items are listed, you can add selectors by clicking on "Set Selector" button.
 You can use several ways to extract contents from the source page, such as Xpath, CSS selector, or file name, etc.
 Also, you can select the type of the content, such as inner html, inner text, or attribute value.
 For example, if you want to extract the title of the source page, you may use the CSS selector `h1` and select the type `inner text`.
 Or, if you want to get og:image meta tag, you may use the CSS selector `meta[property=og\:image]` and select the type `attribute` and provide the attribute name `content`.
-To test the selectors, you can use the "Preview" button to see the extracted contents.
+You can use the "Preview" button to test the selectors to see the extracted contents.

 #### 3. Set up transformers